 1) Football in the blood

-Born in the western town of Bergisch Gladbach, Mats Hummels was just six when his family moved to Munich after his father Hermann, a former twelve-time Bundesliga 2 player with TuS Schloß Neuhaus, took up the position of youth coach at FC Bayern, with Mats also joining the German record champions' youth side.
+Born in the western town of Bergisch Gladbach, Hummels was just six when his family moved to Munich after his father Hermann, a former Bundesliga 2 player with Schloß Neuhaus, took up the position of youth coach at Bayern, with Hummels Junior joining the German record champions' youth side.

 2) Converted to centre-back

-Mats was 14 when he came under Hermann's tutelage, but the future German star was granted no favouritism, instead spending his first few months in the side on the substitutes' bench.
-When he did play, he was employed as either a centre back or holding midfielder, despite starting his career as an aspiring striker.
+Mats was 14 when he came under Hermann's tutelage, but the future Germany star was granted no favouritism, instead spending his first few months in the side on the substitutes' bench.
+When he did play, he was employed as either a centre-back or holding midfielder, despite starting his career as an aspiring striker.

 3) Priorities straight